rmormando/PhyloTree_Project/README.md

 ## Directions

-To utilize the pipeline the view tool from teh ETE toolkit, MUSCLE, and FastTree must be installed on the local machine or server of your chosing.
+To utilize the pipeline the view tool from the ETE toolkit, MUSCLE, and FastTree must be installed on the local machine or server of your chosing.

 Follow the steps outlined in:
 ```